mattmc3/zsh_unplugged/README.md

 for many years. (_Shoutout to the folks running [zdharma-continuum] though - great work keeping Zinit alive!_)

-With all the instablility in the Zsh plugin manager space, it got me wondering why I even bother with a plugin manager at all.
+With all the instability in the Zsh plugin manager space, it got me wondering why I even bother with a plugin manager at all.

 ### :bulb: The simple idea